openpolis/geojson-italy/README.md

 Historical versions, year by year, are published as tags, currently only 2019 and 2021 are present.

-The master branch currently contains limits as of January 2022.
+The master branch currently contains limits as of June 2023.

 # Attribution
 The original administrative limits data are copyrighted by ISTAT, that releases them under the CC-BY license.